25Ericcheong/go-fundamentals/README.md

 - Context must be passed down to next responsible function in order for cancellation to propagate back up the chain if a cancellation does occur
 - NEVER pass values through `context`.
 It is an untyped map so we do not have type-safety

+### Maths Lib

+- Random.
+SVGs allow us to manipulate programmatically as they are described in XML.

 ## About Tests

 ### Go Hello World